oguzhankircali/oguzhankircali/README.md

 ## Hi there 👋
-I have been working as a software developer over ten years who works with .Net technologies mostly.
+I have been working as a software developer over a decade who works with .Net technologies mostly.
 Nowadays, my focus is on creating web APIs with entity framework which is hosted on Azure App Service with CQRS approach.
 I have experience to create web application with Angular.
 Also, I'm working as a Scrum team member.

 ### Technical Skills
 **.Net:** Asp.Net Core, Asp.Net MVC, WCF, Web API, Minimal API, Entity Framework